-NERSC provides compiler wrappers on Cori which combine the native compilers (Intel, GNU, and Cray) with MPI and various other libraries, to enable streamlined compilation of scientific applications.
+NERSC provides compiler wrappers on Perlmutter and Cori which combine the native compilers (Intel, GNU, Cray (HPE Cray Compilers), NVIDIA, and AOCC) with MPI and various other libraries, to enable streamlined compilation of scientific applications.

 craype-<arch> module is loaded when the compiler is invoked, where the possible values of